Gerardo Arteaga

-Gerardo Daniel Arteaga Zamora (born 7 September 1998) is a Mexican professional footballer who plays as a left-back for Belgian Pro League club Genk and the Mexico national team.
+Gerardo Daniel Arteaga Zamora (born 7 September 1998) is a Mexican professional footballer who plays left-back for Liga MX club Monterrey and the Mexico national team.

 Club career

 Santos Laguna

 Arteaga joined Santos Laguna's youth academy in 2013.
 On 1 October 2016, under manager José Manuel de la Torre, he made his professional debut in Liga MX against Querétaro ending in a 1–1 draw.

 Genk

 On 26 July 2020, Santos Laguna announced the departure of Arteaga to Belgian club Genk for a reported fee of €3.5 million on a 5-year contract.
 Arteaga made his debut with the club on 24 August against Westerlo in a 2–2 draw.

-On 25 April 2021, he played the entirety of the Belgian Cup final in a 2–1 victory over Standard Liège.
+On 25 April 2021, Arteaga played the entirety of the Belgian Cup final in a 2–1 victory over Standard Liège.

+Monterrey

+On 29 January 2024, Arteaga returned to Mexico and joined Monterrey on a four-year deal.

 International career

 Youth

 Arteaga was included in the final roster that participated at the 2018 Toulon Tournament.
 He would go on to appear in all five matches, as Mexico would go to the final against England, where Mexico lost 2–1.

 Arteaga was called up by Jaime Lozano to participate with the under-22 team at the 2019 Toulon Tournament, where Mexico won third place at the tournament.